yasarkorkmaz/Covid-Live-Data/README.md

 # Covid Live Data
 A basic application for Covid-19 live status to learn how to get live data from API services.

-I recommended to use your own apikey.
+I recommend to use your own apikey.

 ## What can be seen in this app;
 * Delegate pattern.